LTaylor137/DoItAllList/README.md

 ### *** WORK IN PROGRESS ***

+Simple To Do List app to practice API requests and deployment of live applications.
-Simple To Do List app. using SQL database, .NET C# Restful API, and an Angular Frontend.
+Uses SQL database, .NET C# Restful API, and an Angular Frontend.
 Deployed on AWS services.

 - mobile friendly
 - multiple user logins (not yet implemented)